 Simmons said the largest settlements in 2013 were associated either with pharmaceutical firms or financial institutions involved with subprime credit crisis allegations.

-In contrast, median “estimated damages,” a key measure of investor losses, declined 48% from 2012.
+In contrast, median “estimated damages,” a key measure of investor losses, declined 48 percent from 2012.
 Since “estimated damages” are the most important factor in determining settlement amounts, this decline was likely a major factor contributing to the substantially lower median settlement amount of $6.5 million in 2013, the report states.

 The report also notes that the landscape for securities class actions and their settlements may “shift dramatically” depending on the outcome of Halliburton Co. v.
 Erica P. John Fund, a case pending in the U.S. Supreme Court that could make it much more difficult for shareholders to band together and sue companies for fraud.